-- (1) Amount shown reflects cash compensation paid in calendar 2014.
+- (1) Amount shown reflects cash compensation paid in calendar 2015.
 Cash retainers are paid quarterly in arrears on the Tuesday following the completion of a fiscal quarter.
-See the "Director Compensation Policies" Section below for an explanation of the annual cash retainer. - (2) In May 2014, Ms. Fiala received a grant of 6,227 shares of the Company's common stock with a grant date fair value of \$85,434 and Messrs.
-Gould, Leonard, Peterson, Pinnau, and Shaffer each received a grant of 5,495 shares of the Company's common stock with a grant date fair value of \$75,391.
-These amounts represent the aggregate number of restricted shares outstanding for each Director as of the end of fiscal 2014, January 3, 2015.
-See Note 12 to the Company's Consolidated Financial Statements filed as part of our Annual Report on Form 10-K for the year ended January 3, 2015 for a discussion of the assumptions used in the valuation of awards. - (3) Under the terms of her retirement agreement, Maxine Clark, the Company's Chief Executive Bear through June 3, 2013, will not receive separate compensation for her services as a Director of the Company during the two-year period that she is receiving separation pay from the Company.
-Under the retirement agreement, during the 24-month period following her retirement, Ms. Clark will receive an aggregate of \$1,318,400 salary continuation, plus the amount the Company had been paying toward her coverage under the Company's welfare benefit plans.
-Ms. Clark also entered into a six month consulting agreement which began upon her retirement under which she was paid consulting fees of \$29,166 per month.
-The amount shown for Ms. Clark represents payments made to her during 2014 of \$684,554 for salary continuation, \$6,343 related to welfare benefits, and \$14,585 for consulting fees. - (4) Neither Ms. Kent nor Mr. Mucci stood for re-election upon the expiration of their terms at the 2014 annual meeting.
-Amounts shown represent cash retainers earned prior to the expiration of their terms. - (5) As discussed below, Mr. Leonard agreed to forgo all Director compensation in 2013 in connection with the Company's cost cutting initiatives.
-Because cash retainers are paid in arrears on the Tuesday following the completion of a fiscal quarter, Mr. Leonard received only three quarterly payments in 2014 - (6) As discussed below, in connection with Mr. Pinnau's resignation from the Board in August 2014, the Board accelerated the vesting of his 2014 restricted stock grant and approved a payment to him of \$28,208, the amount of the cash retainer that he would have received had he remained on the Board of Directors from the date of his resignation through the 2015 annual meeting of stockholders. - (7) Mr. Shaffer was appointed to the Board on May 8, 2014.
+See the "Director Compensation Policies" Section below for an explanation of the annual cash retainer. - (2) In May 2015, Ms.Fiala received a grant of 4,962 shares of the Company's common stock with a grant date fair value of \$84,304 and Messrs.
+Gould, Leonard, Peterson and Shaffer each received a grant of 4,378 shares of the Company's common stock with a grant date fair value of \$74,382.
+In July 2015, Ms. Clark received a grant of 3,611 shares of the Company's common stock with a grant date fair value of \$64,492.
+These amounts represent the aggregate number of restricted shares outstanding for each Director as of the end of fiscal 2015, January 2, 2016.
+See Note 11 to the Company's Consolidated Financial Statements filed as part of our Annual Report on Form 10-K for the year ended January 2, 2016 for a discussion of the assumptions used in the valuation of awards. - (3) Under the terms of her retirement agreement, Maxine Clark, the Company's Chief Executive Bear through June 3, 2013, did not receive separate compensation for her services as a Director of the Company during the two-year period that she received separation pay from the Company.
+Under the retirement agreement, during the 24-month period following her retirement, Ms. Clark received an aggregate of \$1,318,400 salary continuation, plus the amount the Company had been paying toward her coverage under the Company's welfare benefit plans.
+The amount shown as All Other Compensation for Ms. Clark represents payments made to her during 2015 of \$354,954 for salary continuation and \$3,289 related to welfare benefits.
+The amounts shown as Fees Earned or Paid in Cash and Stock Awards represent separation for services as a Director of the Company during 2015 for the period after separation payments ceased. - (4) Mr. Kilpin and Ms. Personette were appointed as Directors in February 2016.